Samsung/tizen-docs/docs/iot/get-started/overview.md

 -   Platform image
     -   Headless: Tizen 5.0 platform image for headless-type IoT devices without a display.
 Raspberry Pi 3 can be used with the headless platform image.
     -   Headed: Tizen 5.0 platform image for headed-type IoT devices with a display.
+Raspberry Pi 3 can be used with the headed platform image.

 -   Development environment